 – Steve D.

 There are many possible causes of tinnitus, just like there are many causes for neck pain and stiffness.
-However, the actual mechanism behind most tinnitus is thought to be the misinterpretation by the central auditory areas of the information coming from the periphery.
+However, the actual mechanism behind most tinnitus is thought to be the misinterpretation by the central auditory areas of the information coming from the periphery as they are processed by the auditory system.
 Scientists believe that in some tinnitus patients, tinnitus can be triggered by activity in the somatosensory system as well as somatomotor and visual-motor systems.

 Somatosensory And Somatomotor Tinnitus